Jiang-mengmeng/Eco-Housing-Management/README.md

 1. Database
 1.1 Structure
 The database, defined in logement.sql, follows a relational model with the following tables:
---Logement: Stores housing information.
+Logement: Stores housing information.
---Piece: Represents rooms in a logement.
+Piece: Represents rooms in a logement.
---Capteur: Details sensors/actuators in each room.
+Capteur: Details sensors/actuators in each room.
---Type_Capteur: Defines types of sensors/actuators (e.g., temperature, electricity).
+Type_Capteur: Defines types of sensors/actuators (e.g., temperature, electricity).
---Mesure: Logs measurements from sensors.
+Mesure: Logs measurements from sensors.
---Facture: Tracks bills (electricity, water, waste) for each logement.
+Facture: Tracks bills (electricity, water, waste) for each logement.
---Adresse, Ville, Location: Specify address-related information.
+Adresse, Ville, Location: Specify address-related information.
 1.2 Initialization and Data Filling
 Script: remplissage.py initializes the database structure and populates it with sample data.
 Generated Data: Includes random Mesures and Factures for testing and demonstration.